njsilbiger/Coding_open_notebook/_posts/2017-01-17-DataStructurePlotting.md

 I now have a new dataframe with the averages and standard error values by each group that I am interested in visualizing.

 Now let's plot the data.
- first let's create a barplot with just the low tide data.
+First let's create a barplot with just the low tide data.
 Because we have 2 different groupings (Tide height and also Life stage), we need to make the data a matrix with adults on top and juveniles on the bottom.
 The below code will put the first 5 data points (adults) in one column and then the second 5 in the second column and then I used t to transpose it so that there are 5 columns and 2 rows.

 ```R
 # I created a matrix for the mean and named it m